RikudouSage/QrPaymentEU/README.md

 > See also QR code payment generator for [Czech](https://github.com/RikudouSage/QrPaymentCZ) or [Slovak](https://github.com/RikudouSage/QrPaymentSK) accounts

+> Using Symfony?
+See the [QR Payment Bundle](https://github.com/RikudouSage/QrPaymentBundle).

 > As this is currently a beta release, the public api is not stable and may change anytime.

 ## Installation